 Thousands start Dartmoor's Ten Tors challenge

-Thousands of teenagers are trekking across Dartmoor in the famous Ten Tors challenge.
+Almost 2,500 teenagers are taking part in the famous Ten Tors challenge on Dartmoor.

-Competitors aged 14 to 19 are hiking distances of up to 55 miles (89 km) visiting 10 nominated tors over two days.
+Competitors aged between 14 and 19 are hiking distances of up to 55 miles (89km) visiting 10 nominated tors over two days.

-The first teams are expected to cross the finish line on Sunday morning.
+They left Okehampton Camp at 07:00 BST, with the first teams expected to cross the finish line on Sunday morning.

-The event is organised by the Army and assisted by the Royal Navy, the Royal Air Force and the Dartmoor Rescue Group.
+The challenge is organised by the Army and assisted by the Royal Navy, the Royal Air Force and the Dartmoor Rescue Group.

 Each team has a GPS tracker, so safety teams can find out where each group of teenagers is.
 The tracker also has an emergency button if help is needed.